Searching for the full symphony of black hole binary mergers: Gravitational-wave signals including higher-order modes

 Waveform models that describe the full black-hole binary coalescence---through inspiral, merger and ringdown---can be broadly divided into two approaches.
 The first is the ``effective-one-body'' approach, calibrated against numerical relativity simulations~\cite{Buonanno:1998gg,Taracchini:2012ig,Damour:2012ky,Bohe:2016gbl}, the second is the various phenomenological frameworks, also calibrated against numerical relativity simulations~\cite{Santamaria:2010yb,Hannam:2013oca,Khan:2015jqa}.
 There are a number of different waveform models, from both of these approaches, which have been used in the recent results papers from the LIGO and Virgo collaborations.
 However, with the exception of numerically generated waveforms, which are currently impractical to use for searches with a wide parameter space, these waveform models do not include the higher modes of the gravitational-wave emission, and consider solely the dominant modes.
 The only waveform model available at the time of this study, which includes both higher-order modes \emph{and} includes the merger and ringdown components of the gravitational-wave signal is an effective-one-body waveform described in~\cite{Pan:2011gk}.
 This model includes the $(\ell,|m|)=(2,\pm 1),(2,\pm 2),(3,\pm 3),(4,\pm 4)$ and $(5,\pm 5)$ modes\footnote{This waveform model is known as EOBNRv2HM and is available in the LIGO Algorithm Library (LAL).
 We also use a frequency-domain reduced-order model~\cite{Purrer:2014fza} of this waveform known as EOBNRv2HM\_ROM in LAL.}.
-Unfortunately, this waveform model does not include the effect of the components' spins.
+The most significant mode not included in this model is the $(3,\pm 2)$ mode, which can have comparable amplitude to the $(5,5)$ mode~\cite{Pan:2011gk,Healy:2013jza}.
+While the paper~\cite{Pan:2011gk} does demonstrate the accuracy of this model to generic waveforms, it would of course be beneficial to have this, and other modes, included in future waveform models.
+Unfortunately, this effective-one-body waveform model does not include the effect of the components' spins.
 Nevertheless this non-spinning waveform model is sufficient to demonstrate the methodology described later in this work, and with it we can investigate the sensitivity increase to non-spinning compact binary mergers if one searches with waveform filters that include higher-order modes.
-As the effect of higher-order modes is orthogonal to the effect of nonzero component spins, we expect the results we show here to also be valid for waveform models that do include the effect of the component spins.
-Finally, we note that during the writing of this manuscript a number of waveform models, in both the effective-one-body and phenomenological frameworks are being developed that include higher-order modes, and allow for nonzero component spins aligned with the orbital angular momentum~\cite{London:2017bcn,COTESTA}.
-The methods described here can be applied directly to these waveform models when they become available, and this would be a necessary step before utilising this methodology to search for higher-order mode waveforms in real data.
+We might expect that the relative sensitivity with non-spinning waveforms would be similar to that with aligned-spin waveforms as the effects of spin inclusion and higher-order modes are largely orthogonal.
+However, it is true that systems with anti-aligned spins have slightly stronger higher modes than systems with aligned spins~\cite{Varma:2016dnf} and therefore it is possible that higher-modes would help more for negative spin sources than for positive ones.
+We will investigate this in the future when waveform models are available to do so.